Sciencebeing18/Getting-and-Cleaning-Data-Course-Project/README.md

 The CodeBook contains a code book that describes the variables, the data, and any transformations or work that has been performed to clean up the data.

 run_analysis.R contains the script to obtain the desired result expected from this course project.
-The five steps followed to obtain the project are:
+The five steps followed to obtain the results are:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set